johnnynu/chaosfiles/README.md

 ## Getting Started

-To use ChaosFiles, simply visit our website at [https://d358wcpg4x8g95.cloudfront.net](https://d358wcpg4x8g95.cloudfront.net).
+To use Untitled, simply visit our website at [https://d358wcpg4x8g95.cloudfront.net](https://d358wcpg4x8g95.cloudfront.net).

 ## Future Work
 - Implement use case for network disconnects while uploading
 - Add pagination for when users have a large amount of files
 - Optimize file upload and download performance (more efficient file chunking strategy, client-side file compression)
-- Implement AWS OpenSearch for powerful search
 - Enhance file preview feature

 ## License